MurphyPone/murphypone.github.io/src/content/ml-4.md

 The two general approaches to avoid the unlikely assumption of exploring starts is –to ensure that all actions are selected inifnitely often– are called _on-policy_ and _off-policy_ methods.

-> Onpolicy methods attempt to evaluate or improve the policy that is used to make decisions, whereas off-policy methods evaluate or improve a policy different from that used to generate the data.
+> On policy methods attempt to evaluate or improve the policy that is used to make decisions, whereas off-policy methods evaluate or improve a policy different from that used to generate the data.

-In on-policy control methods, the policy is _soft_, meaning that $\pi(a | s) > 0, \quad \forall s,a \in \mathcal S, \mathcal A(s)$, but gradually shifted closer to a determinisitc optimal policy.
+In on-policy control methods, the policy is _soft_, meaning that $\pi(a | s) > 0, \quad \forall s,a \in \mathcal S, \mathcal A(s)$, but gradually shifted closer to a deterministic optimal policy.
 We can use ε-greedy, or ε-_soft_ exploration to achieve this.

 > The overall idea of on-policy Monte Carlo control is still that of GPI.
 As in Monte Carlo ES, we use first-visit MC methods to estimate the action-value function for the current policy.